-- Midrange vision: work involving monitors, cooking, car instrument panel, etc.
+- Midrange vision: work involving monitors, cooking, car instrumental panel, etc

 WHO IS REFRACTIVE LENS EXCHANGE SUITABLE FOR?

-Refractive lens exchange is particularly suitable for people who are over 50 and use progressive glasses and those that have the beginnings of cataracts.
+Refractive lens exchange is particularly suitable for people who are over 45 and use progressive glasses and those that have the beginnings of cataracts..

 COMPREHENSIVE pre-examination WITH THE HOSPITAL OPTICIAN

-The refractive lens exchange process begins with a thorough initial evaluation during which our hospital optician charts your eyes’ health status and measures the astigmatism, intraocular pressure, your eyes and makes a corneal map of your eyes.
-In addition to this, the strength the lenses need to have is determined and optical tomography of the retina (OCT) is performed.
+The refractive lens exchange process begins with a thorough initial evaluation during which our hospital optician charts your eyes’ health status and measures the astigmatism and intraocular pressure of your eyes and makes a corneal map of your eyes.
+In addition to this, the strength the lenses need to have is determined.
+The optical tomography of the retina (OCT) is performed when necessary.